obonaventure/cnp3/book/intro/introduction.rst

 .. rubric:: Footnotes

-.. [#fopen] Open in ISO terms was in contrast with the proprietary protocol suites whose specification was not always publically available.
+.. [#fopen] Open in ISO terms was in contrast with the proprietary protocol suites whose specification was not always publicly available.
 The US government even mandated the usage of the OSI protocols (see :rfc:`1169`), but this was not sufficient to encourage all users to switch to the OSI protocol suite that was considered by many as too complex compared to other protocol suites.

 .. [#finterplanetary] In this book, we focus on networks that are used on Earth.
 These networks sometimes include satellite links.
 Besides the network technologies that are used on Earth, researchers develop networking techniques that could be used between nodes located on different planets.
-Such an InterPlanetary Internet requires different techniques than the ones discussed in this book.
+Such an Inter Planetary Internet requires different techniques than the ones discussed in this book.
 See :rfc:`4838` and the references therein for information about these techniques.

 .. include:: services-protocols.rst
 .. include:: referencemodels.rst